jestebanrojas/ML2/README.md

 5. Train a naive logistic regression on raw MNIST images to distinguish between 0s and 8s.
 We are calling this our baseline.
 What can you tell about the baseline performance?

-- R:// After apply the logistic regression, the accuracy of the trained model is xxxx
+- R:// After apply the logistic regression, the accuracy of the trained model is  0.9891 wich is a high accuracy.
+      The f1 scor for each class is 0.99
 ----------------------------------------------------------------------
 - // To see task 5 development details look and run the task5.py script